wannesm/adsphd/README.md

 *This template is the result of an ongoing group effort by a number of volunteers.
-Help your fellow PhD researcher in the Issues section and contribute updates if you can.*
+Help your fellow PhD researcher in the Issues section and contribute updates if you can.
+If you are fluent in TeX and can help monitoring this repository, ask Wannes Meert for admin rights.*

 If you want to share tips, tricks, updates, questions or problems: add them as a [GitHub issue](https://github.com/wannesm/adsphd/issues) or a [GitHub pull request](https://help.github.com/articles/using-pull-requests).